uhasker/getting-things-done-in-next-js/src/chapter1/13-writing-decent-code.md

 If you look at this function closely, you can see that it really does two different things.
 It prepares the relevant information to generate the notifications and then generates the actual notifications.

-Therefore, we can split this function into two smaller functions, whe the first function prepares the information and the second function generates the notifications.
+Therefore, we can split this function into two smaller functions, where the first function prepares the information and the second function generates the notifications.

 Additionally, the first function computes two different pieces of information.
 First, it finds all the urgent tasks and second, it finds the number of tasks that haven't been yet completed.